peteroupc/peteroupc.github.io/colorgen.md

 - **Diverging color maps** for showing continuous data with a clearly defined midpoint (the "critical value") and where the distinction between low and high is also visually important.
 Those found in _ColorBrewer 2.0_ use varying tints of two "contrasting hues", one hue at each end, with lighter tints closer to the middle.
 Where such color maps are used in 3D visualizations, K. Moreland [recommends](http://www.kennethmoreland.com/color-advice/) "limiting the color map to reasonably bright colors".
 - **Qualitative color maps** for showing discrete categories of data (see also "[Visually Distinct Colors](#Visually_Distinct_Colors)").
 Those found in _ColorBrewer 2.0_ use varying hues.

-**Note:** The fact that _ColorBrewer 2.0_ identifies some of its color maps as being "print friendly"<sup>[(23)](#Note23)</sup> and/or "[color blind friendly](#Colorblindness)" suggests that these two factors can be important when generating color maps of the three kinds just mentioned.
+**Note:** The fact that _ColorBrewer 2.0_ identifies some of its color maps as being "print friendly"<sup>[(23)](#Note23)</sup> and/or "[color blind friendly](#Defective_Color_Vision)" suggests that these two factors can be important when generating color maps of the three kinds just mentioned.

 <a id=Named_Colors></a>
 ### Named Colors

 If each color in a color map has a name, number, or code associated with it, the color map is also called a _named color list_.
-Examples of names are "red", "blue", and "orange".
+Examples of names are "red", "vivid green", and "orange".
 It's outside the scope of this document to provide a survey of named color lists, but some of them are discussed in some detail in my [colors tutorial for the HTML 3D Library](https://peteroupc.github.io/html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).

 Converting a color (such as an RGB color) to a color name is equivalent to&mdash;
 - retrieving the name keyed to that color in a hash table, or returning an error if that color doesn't exist in the hash table, or